agupta-git/cdp-data-pipeline/README.md

-# A Data Pipeline in Cloudera Data Platform (CDP)
+# WORK IN PROGRESS - A Data Pipeline in Cloudera Data Platform (CDP)
-# WORK IN PROGRESS
 ## Use Case - Accelerate COVID-19 outreach programs using Data Services in CDP
 As a healthcare provider / public health official, I want to respond equitably to the COVID-19 pandemic as quickly as possible, and serve all the communities that are adversely impacted in the state of California.
 I want to use health equity data reported by California Department of Public Health (CDPH) to **identify impacted members** and accelerate the launch of outreach programs.